dshafik/securepasswords.info/source/_posts/aura.md

 echo $auth->getStatus();
 ```

-## Logout service
+### Logging Out

-Same applies to logout, for session is not started you should either call `session_start` or resume service before you try logout.
-Else session data will not be removed.
+The same applies to logout, you should either call `session_start` or resume service before you try logout, otherwise session data will not be removed:

 ```php
 session_start();